 - Turn your water supply off at the wall by twisting the angle valve clockwise.
 Wait for a minimum of 2 hours.
 If your water level drops below the pencil mark, you have a leak in your tank.
 A leak indicates a faulty flapper or flush valve.
 If you have no leak, the fill valve is the culprit.

 - Leave the water off for a couple hours and see where the water level drops to.

 - If the water level drops to the flapper but not below, your flapper is leaking and needs to be replaced.
 (The flapper is in the diagram below.)

 - If your tank drain completely, your flush valve needs to be replaced.

 - If your tank is not leaking and your toilet is constantly running or water is rising into flush valve overflow tube, your fill valve is malfunctioning and needs to be replaced or serviced.

 - It is one of 3 things: flush valve, flapper, or fill valve.
 When in doubt, swap out the entire toilet or all 3!
 It is a little more expensive, but it will definitely work.
 Toilet rebuild kits are only about $20 at Lowes.

-Tip: Before replacing damaged parts, shut off the water to your toilet by locating the angle valve in the wall behind it & turning it clockwise.
-Flush the toilet & remove the part; then take it with you to the store to ensure you buy an exact match.
+Tip: Before replacing damaged parts, shut off the water to your toilet by locating the angle valve in the wall behind it and turn it clockwise.
+Flush the toilet and remove the part.
+Then take it with you to the store to ensure you buy an exact match.
 The sound of running water is now a thing of the past — and you’ll have the lower water bill to prove it!